PierreSenellart/provsql/doc/TODO/priorization.md

 Two findings from running the examples reshuffle the plan:

-- **Most case-study "quick wins" need no engine work at all.**
+- **Most case-study coverage gaps were chrome, not engine.**
   `COUNT(DISTINCT)`, `string_agg`, `FILTER`, `LATERAL`, `UPDATE`+`undo`,
-  and the temporal SRFs all already produce correct provenance; the gap is purely tutorial / Studio chrome.
-Window functions warn-and-degrade (documented caveat), and only UDF-internal-lineage and join-on-aggregate are genuinely engine-blocked.
+  and the temporal SRFs all already produce correct provenance, so those case-study extensions landed as pure tutorial / Studio work.
+Window functions warn-and-degrade (documented caveat), and only UDF-internal-lineage and join-on-aggregate remain genuinely engine-blocked.
 - **Robustness, not just features.** Several exhaustive-method runs (`possible-worlds` on the Θ(n)-treewidth in-star self-join at n≈25–40;
   the pseudo-poly SUM enumeration on 40 large incommensurate values)